Reading comprehension: Partner reading

+This strategy provides a model of fluent reading and helps students learn decoding skills by offering positive feedback, as well as the opportunity for a teacher to listen to students reading aloud, which in turn allows the teacher to give further individualized instruction if necessary.

 Multiple reading strategies

 There are a wide range of reading strategies suggested by reading programs and educators.
 Effective reading strategies may differ for second language learners, as opposed to native speakers.
 The National Reading Panel identified positive effects only for a subset, particularly summarizing, asking questions, answering questions, comprehension monitoring, graphic organizers, and cooperative learning.
 The Panel also emphasized that a combination of strategies, as used in Reciprocal Teaching, can be effective.
 The use of effective comprehension strategies that provide specific instructions for developing and retaining comprehension skills, with intermittent feedback, has been found to improve reading comprehension across all ages, specifically those affected by mental disabilities.

 Reading different types of texts requires the use of different reading strategies and approaches.
 Making reading an active, observable process can be very beneficial to struggling readers.
 A good reader interacts with the text in order to develop an understanding of the information before them.
 Some good reader strategies are predicting, connecting, inferring, summarizing, analyzing and critiquing.
 There are many resources and activities educators and instructors of reading can use to help with reading strategies in specific content areas and disciplines.
 Some examples are graphic organizers, talking to the text, anticipation guides, double entry journals, interactive reading and note taking guides, chunking, and summarizing.

 The use of effective comprehension strategies is highly important when learning to improve reading comprehension.
 These strategies provide specific instructions for developing and retaining comprehension skills across all ages.
 Applying methods to attain an overt phonemic awareness with intermittent practice has been found to improve reading in early ages, specifically those affected by mental disabilities.